Everywhere we go, we're surrounded by marketing. I'm marketing to you right now.

 The book encouraged marketing and sales teams to seek out the small percentage of their customers that offered the greatest financial gain.
 Then, to work individually with each customer and establish a personalized nurture plan for each.

-Peppers felt the same.
-Both acknowledged that innovation – specifically, the rise of CRM software – made it easier to track particular traits, wants, and needs of individual customers.
+Peppers and Rogers acknowledged that innovation and the rise in technology would change the marketing landscape.
+Specifically, the rise of CRM software has made it easier to track particular traits, wants, and needs of individual customers.

 However, it wasn’t until 2003 that somebody coined the term account-based marketing.
 The Information Technology Services Marketing Association (ITSMA) elaborated on the concept when it published its groundbreaking paper, Account-Based Marketing: The New Frontier, giving a name to the emerging marketing trend just 10 short years after Peppers and Rogers initially introduced it.